-Figure 40 The glide slope signal height above the approach threshold of the runway is 55 feet.
+Figure 5.40 The glide slope signal height above the approach threshold of the runway is 55 feet.

 Think of a glide slope as a localizer turned on its side, only more accurate.
-The glide slope antenna is positioned on either side of the runway about 1,000 feet from the approach end so that the signal height above the
+The glide slope antenna is positioned on either side of the runway about 1,000 feet from the approach end so that the signal height above the approach threshold is 55 feet.
+The total depth of the signal is 1.4°, or 0.7° to either side of the glide slope centerline.

-Figure 41 Compass locators are actually NDBs which are situated alongside a marker beacon.
+Figure 5.41 Compass locators are actually NDBs which are situated alongside a marker beacon.

-Figure 42 The two-letter designation for the outer marker as depicted on NOS charts.
+Figure 5.43 The two-letter designation for the middle marker as depicted on NOS charts.

-Figure 43 The two-letter designation for the middle marker as depicted on NOS charts.
+Figure 5.42 The two-letter designation for the outer marker as depicted on NOS charts.